jlarellanoh/jlarellanoh.github.io/dates_times/How-to-deal-with-Dates-and-Times-in-R.md

 format(Joe_bday, format = "Timezone: %z")          # [1] "Timezone: +0600"
 ```

 And that’s all!
-I’ve you read up to here, you’ll feel much confortable
+I’ve you read up to here, you’ll feel much comfortable
 dealing with dates and times in R. We haven’t covert how to operate with
-them (addition and substraction of 2 dates).
+them (addition and subtraction of 2 dates).
 This will be another R
 recipe.

 I’d be very happy to hear from your.
 You can get in touch with me on:

 -   Twitter: @jlarellanoh
--   Email:
+-   Email: <r.data.science.101@gmail.com>